Physical-Layer Machine Learning with Multimode Interferometric Photon Counting: Outlook

 Recent efforts in bosonic quantum learning~\cite{Oh2024LearnOscillators,Liu2025bosonicLearning} have demonstrated that entanglement-assisted strategies based on two-mode squeezing can significantly reduce the sample complexity of learning multimode displacement channels.
 In high-dimensional settings, our variational interferometric photon-counting module could be used as a front-end to compress (weak) input data onto a small number of relevant modes via physical-layer dimensionality reduction (e.g., through PCA).
 This would be used to compress high-dimensional multimode displacement channels into a smaller set of modes, to which a smaller number of two-mode squeezers are applied, thus reducing the physical resource cost while retaining sensitivity to the relevant signal subspace.

+Quantum sensing with a variational network of mechanical oscillators, such as trapped ions~\cite{Gilmore2021IonEFieldQSN} or optomechanical systems~\cite{Xia202PRL_RadioQSN, Brady2023OmechArray, Xia2023OmechDQS}, provides a natural playground for our methods.
+Stochastic forces or fields with rich spatial distributions can drive the sensor array, and identifying the most informative collective modes is paramount.
+Assessing correlations between collective modes in the array may be interesting from a physics viewpoint.

-Our variational estimation approach may also prove useful in the seemingly disparate domain of sub-diffraction incoherent imaging~\cite{Tsang2016Superresolution,Lupo2020PRL_QuLinearLimits}, where optimal performance is known to rely on linear optics and photon counting.
-In this context, learning the first few principle components of a complex multi-emitter scene through variational quantum measurements may provide a practical and scalable path toward dispelling ``Rayleigh's curse"~\cite{Tsang2019Starlight}.
+Our variational approach may also prove useful in the domain of sub-diffraction incoherent imaging~\cite{Tsang2016Superresolution,Lupo2020PRL_QuLinearLimits, Grace2022Imaging, Buonaiuto2025ML_subdiff}, where optimal performance is known to rely on linear optics and photon counting.
+In this context, learning the first few principle components of a complex multi-emitter scene through variational quantum measurements may provide a practical path towards dispelling ``Rayleigh's curse"~\cite{Tsang2019Starlight}.